bz-hashtag-0780/cadence-challenges/quests/create-your-own-simple-nft/README.md

 -   Replace "ADD YOUR FLOW ADDRESS" with your flow address
 -   Replace "ADD YOUR PRIVATE KEY" with your private key
--   Replace "ExampleToken" with the name you have chosen
+-   Replace "ExampleNFT" with the name you have chosen
     Note: Make sure not to upload your flow.json to github or anywhere online to keep your private key PRIVATE!

 ### Step 5: Deploy your contract